Leah1977/LSH_Electricians_MS1/README.md

 ## Testing the form on the services page.

 Tested the form.
-Entered in details to each relevent section.
+Entered in details to each relevant section.
-Checked the submit button by clicking on it.
+I checked the submit button by clicking on it.
 Click on the Clear Form button to clear the form.

 **Expected**

-When you enter in your details they are displayed as entered.
+When you enter in your details, they are displayed as entered.
-When you click on the submit button the form is submitted - this site is static.
+When you click on the submit button, the form is submitted - this site is static.
 When you click on the clear form button, the form clears.

 **Testing**